Said Creek Outfitters

 EXPLORE THE PAINTED HILLS/DUBOIS BADLANDS

 Beginner to Advanced

 Two hour rides are for beginner to advanced riders.
 They require basic horsemanship abilities, as well as the ability to ride up and down inclines.
 The pace is set at a leisurely walk.

-WARM SPRINGS CANYON TRAIL RIDE
+EXPLORE WARM SPRINGS CANYON

-Half Day Horseback Ride with Lunch/ 4 hours
+Half Day Horseback Ride (4 hours)

 Half Day Rides last for about 4 hours and are an approachable option for those with some horsemanship skills, as well as the ability to ride up and down steep inclines.
 The pace is leisurely, mostly walking with the occasional trot, and includes lunch and a snack, along with an excellent view.